Lottery Process Scheduling in Operating System

-In this scheduling every process have some tickets and scheduler picks a random ticket and process having that ticket is the winner and it is executed for a time slice and then another ticket is picked by the scheduler.
+Lottery Scheduling is a type of process scheduling, somewhat different from other Scheduling.
+Processes are scheduled in a random manner.
+Lottery scheduling can be preemptive or non-preemptive.
+It also solves the problem of starvation.
+Giving each process at least one lottery ticket guarantees that it has a non-zero probability of being selected at each scheduling operation.
+In this scheduling every process has some tickets and the scheduler picks a random ticket and process having that ticket is the winner and it is executed for a time slice and then another ticket is picked by the scheduler.
 These tickets represent the share of processes.
 A process having a higher number of tickets give it more chance to get chosen for execution.

-Example – If we have two processes A and B having 60 and 40 tickets respectively out of total 100 tickets.
+Example – If we have two processes A and B having 60 and 40 tickets respectively out of total of 100 tickets.
 CPU share of A is 60% and that of B is 40%.
 These shares are calculated probabilistically and not deterministically.

-- We have two processes A and B. A has 60 tickets (ticket number 1 to 60) and B have 40 tickets (ticket no. 61 to 100).
+- We have two processes A and B. A has 60 tickets (ticket number 1 to 60) and B has 40 tickets (ticket no. 61 to 100).

 - Scheduler picks a random number from 1 to 100.
 If the picked no. is from 1 to 60 then A is executed otherwise B is executed.

 Ticket number - 73 82 23 45 32 87 49 39 12 09.
-Resulting Schedule - B B A A A B A A A A.

 - A is executed 7 times and B is executed 3 times.
-As you can see that A takes 70% of CPU and B takes 30% which is not the same as what we need as we need A to have 60% of CPU and B should have 40% of CPU.
+As you can see that A takes 70% of the CPU and B takes 30% which is not the same as what we need as we need A to have 60% of the CPU and B should have 40% of the CPU.
 This happens because shares are calculated probabilistically but in a long run(i.e when no. of tickets picked is more than 100 or 1000) we can achieve a share percentage of approx. 60 and 40 for A and B respectively.